DBraun/TD-Faust/README.md

 1. Clone this repository with git.
 Then update all submodules in the root of the repository with `git submodule update --init --recursive`
 2. Install Xcode.
 3. [Install CMake](https://cmake.org/download/) and confirm that it's installed by running `cmake --version` in Terminal.
-4. Find your Development Profile.
-Open Keychain Access, go to 'login' on the left, and look for something like `Apple Development: example@example.com (ABCDE12345)`.
-Then in Terminal, run `export CODESIGN_IDENTITY="Apple Development: example@example.com (ABCDE12345)"` with your own info substituted.
-If you weren't able to find your profile, you need to create one.
-Open Xcode, go to "Accounts", add your Apple ID, click "Manage Certificates", and use the plus icon to add a profile.
-Then check Keychain Access again.
-5. In the same Terminal window, navigate to the root of this repository and run `sh build_macos.sh`.
+4. In a Terminal window, navigate to the root of this repository and run `sh build_macos.sh`.
 If you have an Apple Silicon CPU, it will build TD-Faust to be compatible with the [Apple Silicon TouchDesigner builds](https://derivative.ca/download/archive).
 If you want to build for `x86_64` despite this, you can adjust `build_macos.sh`.
-6. Open `TD-Faust.toe`
+5. Open `TD-Faust.toe`

 ## Tutorial